-- You can define where to search in if what you’re looking for has an attachment or not.
+- You can define where to search based on whether what you’re looking for has an attachment or not.

 - Basically, all the search options we saw on the search tab you can also find here and you even have more choices.
-For example, with attachment contains, you can directly look for keywords that you know are in the attachment of the message.
+For example, with attachments, you can directly look for keywords that you know are in the attachment of the message.

-- Let’s say, I know that the message I’m looking for had an attachment that contains the word Set 1.
-I put it in quotation marks because I want an exact phrase match.
-We will cover search syntax towards at the end of the article, so stay with me.
+- Let’s say that I know that the message I’m looking for has an attachment that contains the word Set 1.
+I put it in quotation marks because I want an exact match.
+We will cover search syntax towards the end of the article, so stay with me.

-- We get to the advanced search options where we can enable additional search fields.
+- We get to the advanced search options, where we can enable additional search fields.
 Let’s say I want the option to specifically search for recipients in BCC, check the BCC box and click on apply.
-Now we have become available for search.
+Now we are available for searches.
 Remember these additional options.
 Whenever you can’t find the fields, you need to restrict your results to now.

 Settings and Indexing for Search in Outlook

 - Let’s talk about options and indexing.
 As always, with office products, there are some standard application options we should explore.